bluedevil2k/Jiffy/README.md

 RPC-Style
 ------
 You can define actions in your controller quickly using this style.
-This always takes the form of "controller/action.rpc", where the ".rpc" suffix signifies how you want the domain to be parsed by the server, RPC-Style as opposed to REST-Style.
+This always takes the form of "/rpc/controller/action", where the "rpc" prefix signifies how you want the domain to be parsed by the server, RPC-Style as opposed to REST-Style.

 In your JSP pages, you should refer to the controllers and the actions in an "underscore" style.
 The controllers should then be named in a "camelCase" style.
 This is the common setup